ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryosparc.md

     scontrol update JobId=1234567 TimeLimit=6:00:00
     ```

-    You may also use slurm to change the partition a job runs in (again, this needs to be before the job starts running):
+    You may also use slurm to change the partition a job runs in (again, you need to do this before the job starts running):

     ``` bash
     scontrol update JobId=1234567 Partition=priority_gpu